cazyw/shakespeare-quotes/README.md

 $ npm test
 ```

 This section is a work in progress as I develop more thorough testing practices.
-I'll also need to write unit tests that use mocking as at the moment my tests actually rely on an active database and server.
-Slightly glitchy after I made a few changes to my project structure.
+Still need to add testing for React front-end.

 ## Discussion

 The idea for this project came about because I participate in a worldwide twitter event each Sunday - `#ShakespeareSunday`.
 Started by [@HollowCrownFans](https://twitter.com/HollowCrownFans?lang=en), every Sunday users around the world tweet Shakespeare quotes that follow a particular theme (e.g. light and dark).

 I thought it'd be fun to build an online collection of Shakespeare quotes so I could save the quotes I'd selected each week and tag them with keywords.
-As themes are sometimes re-used or quotes might be applicable across multiple themes, this would be a way for me to see if any quotes I'd previously used match a theme.

-And it'd be a cool way for me to learn and put into practice routing, Express, APIs, databases (MongoDB), React, forms and testing!
-An additional step I might add is authentication.
+And it'd be a cool way for me to learn and put into practice Node, Express, APIs, databases (MongoDB), React, forms and testing!

 ### Setup and Environment

-As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case).
+I've been integrating more features/frameworks (e.g. mongoDB and React in this case).
 A new step for me in this project was to add a `config.js` file that included different settings for production (Heroku), development (locally) and testing (for testing).
-This was particularly important as I wanted my test cases to run against a test database and not the local database (otherwise clearing the database for testing wipes out all my data).
+This was particularly important as I wanted my test cases to run against a test database and not the local development database.

-Initially I had used Webpack to build my final `.js` file however once I looked more into React, I decided to use the `create-react-app` package which black-boxes the transpiling and compiling of the react (webapck and babel configuration).
+Initially I had used Webpack to build my final `.js` file however once I looked more into React, I decided to use the `create-react-app` package which black-boxes the transpiling and compiling of React (webapck and babel configuration).

 I also used ESLint in this project and am getting to know some of the settings and configuration options.
 I learnt that `&` runs scripts concurrently and `&&` runs them sequentially.

 ### Server

-Coding in Javascript, I again am using `Node.js` and the `express` framework to create my API.
+Using `Node.js` and the `express` framework to create my API.
 This time adding `express.Router` to create modular route handlers and separating the controller logic into its own file.
 The main `server.js` file sets up the server, and does the console logging and error handling.

 A separate server is run (in development) for the React front-end (based on the `create-react-app` package).